 |CH2, (with xHVSupply)||Requires safety interlock|

-Georgia State University's Electric Shock Page shows physiological effects of a shock.
+Georgia State University's Electric Shock Page shows the physiological effects of a shock.

 Bussman's Safety Basics Book is geared toward power electrical hazards but it is an excellent source of electrical safety information.